About Cat in the Box

 The idea for Cat in the Box came from a Reader’s Digest article about the science behind cats’ love for cardboard boxes.
 A visit to a friend’s house, where old Amazon boxes were being used as cat toys, sparked the notion that cat play boxes could be designed to add decor to a room as opposed to detracting from it.

 “If you’re like me, you care about where you buy from almost as much as what you buy.

 When you buy from Cat in the Box, you are buying from me: a mom of two grown children, a wife to my amazing husband, Chris, and a one-woman business owner.

-You’re also buying from a life-long animal lover.
-My parents liked to recount how, when I was just an infant in a baby carriage, long before I could speak, I’d vigorously point at every dog and cat on the street.
+You’re also buying from a lifelong animal lover.
+My parents liked to recount how, when I was just an infant in a baby carriage and long before I could speak, I’d vigorously point at every dog and cat on the street.

 As a grown woman and mother, I felt it was important to instill a sense of love and respect for animals in my children.
 They, too, became “pet parents” to an ever-growing family of finned, furred and feathered friends.
-Together, me and my children (and my husband on days off from work) involved ourselves in animal rescue, devoting many summer hours over the years to helping rehabilitate former racing greyhounds and fostering homeless baby rats for a very special non-profit.
+Together, my children and I (and my husband on days off from work) involved ourselves in animal rescue, devoting many summer hours over the years to rehabilitating former racing greyhounds and fostering homeless baby rats for a very special nonprofit.
 Today I volunteer weekly at Metrowest Humane Society, a no-kill, cats-only shelter in my hometown of Ashland, Massachusetts.

 All along, I continued to design things for my pets when I couldn’t find exactly what I was looking for in a store.
 I turned a plastic salad bowl from Walmart into a removable fleece-covered “pigloo” for our guinea pigs to help them stay extra warm in winter, and sewed a hooded jacket for our 160-lb Great Dane when I couldn’t find one large enough for her, even though I didn’t know how to sew.